PabloGP18/PabloGP18/README.md

     presentSituation,
     setPresentSituation,
   ] = useState(
-    "I completed a 7-month full-stack developer course and a 3-month internship.");
+    "I completed a 7-month full-stack developer course and a 3-month internship.
+    Currently, I'm working as an automation testing engineer.");

   const [
     goal,
     setGoal,
-  ] = useState("I'm looking for a company that supports ongoing learning and growth.");
+  ] = useState(  "I'm looking to advance my career by deepening my knowledge in full stack development and automation testing, contributing to impactful projects in a dynamic company.");

   const [
     focusing,
     setFocusing,
-  ] = useState("Refining my full-stack expertise with React and Node.js.");
+  ] = useState("Enhancing my skills in full-stack development and expanding my expertise in automation testing.");

   const [languages, setLanguages] = useState([
     "HTML",